scionproto/scion/doc/BeaconExtensionsAlternate.md

 about both the inter-AS connection between AS 3 and AS 2, and the inter-AS connection between AS 2 and AS 4.
 In the presence of information about intra-AS latencies, this information is sufficient to calculate the end-to-end latency betwen AS 3 and AS 4 (see figure below).
-Thus, for non-peering interfaces, we will only encode the inter-AS latency for the egress interface in the latency information.

-Peering connections need to be dealt with separately.
+Peering connections however introduce a problem.
 A peering link may differ from the egress interface encoded in any of the AS Entries of any of the path segments that were received or fetched by AS 3.
-Therefore we need to make sure that the inter-AS latency for every connection attached to a peering interface of the AS is also stored in the PCB (this is done in the peering latency clusters) (see figure below).
+Therefore we need to make sure that the inter-AS latency for every connection attached to a peering interface of the AS is also stored (see figure below).
+Since at the time of storing the information we do not necessarily know which interface will be the egress interface, and we need to deal with peering connections, we will simply store the inter-AS latency for every interface in the AS.

 Intra-AS delays present a problem in the presence of both shortcut-, or peering paths.
 In those situations, merely